 Pleasingly, Holdstock takes the Guiwenneth-Huxley relationship beyond the mythic and purely sexual, updating the timeless cycle and adding more complex layers of his own.
-As Guiwenneth grows closer to Stephen Huxley, both physically and emotionally, some intriguing questions begin to occur.
-At one-point Stephen persuades her to leave the confines of the wood for a visit to the nearest town.
-Guiwenneth very much wants to go, but quickly finds out that she cannot leave the place, as it physically hurts when she tries to go further than Oak Lodge.
-This adds to her growing self-awareness and she notes, sadly, later that “I am wood and rock, not flesh and bone”.
-After weeks with Stephen Guiwenneth comes to understand that she is not fully human, yet is able to behave at times, in some limited ways, as if she is real.
+As Guiwenneth grows closer to Stephen Huxley, both physically and emotionally, some challenging questions begin to occur.
+At one-point Stephen persuades her to leave the confines of the wood for a visit to the nearest town; Guiwenneth very much wants to go, but quickly finds out that she cannot leave the place, as it physically hurts when she tries to venture further than Oak Lodge.
+This revelation adds to her growing self-awareness and she notes, sadly, later that “I am wood and rock, not flesh and bone”.
+After weeks with Stephen, Guiwenneth comes to understand that although she can never be fully human, she is able to behave at times, in some limited ways, as if she is a real woman.

-The growing romantic bond between Stephen and Guiwenneth is made more poignant by the gap – and her own increasing awareness of it – between Guiwenneth’s increasingly powerful human emotions and her pre-ordained legendary story.
+The growing romantic bond between Stephen and Guiwenneth is made all the more poignant by the gap – and her own increasing awareness of it – between Guiwenneth’s increasingly powerful human emotions and her pre-ordained archetypal role.
 As Christian remarks to his brother: “She’s lived a thousand times and she’s never lived at all”.

 ‘What if I told you the forest had stopped us from entering.
 Would you believe me?’

 If mythagos in general may sometimes be threatening, but not especially frightening, the woodland home they spring from is a very different matter.
-Ryhope itself is a threatening and unnerving place, and it is in Holdstock’s evocative depiction of this weird, ancient landscape that the true power and fascination of Mythago Wood lies.
+Ryhope itself can be an intimidating and unnerving place, and for me it is in Holdstock’s evocative depiction of this weird, ancient landscape that the true power and fascination of Mythago Wood lies.